taleo/taleo.github.io/README.md

 The following are workarounds for actual known AR.js bugs with custom markers:

-- Please use following attributes and a remote url for the pattern url:
+- Please use the following attributes and a remote url for the pattern url:

     ```
         <a-marker-camera preset='custom' type="pattern" url='https://raw.githubusercontent.com/nicolocarpignoli/nicolocarpignoli.github.io/master/ar-playground/pattern-marker.patt'>